-A standard enhanced health benefits plan is generally available to all enrolled veterans.
-Like other standard health care plans, the Medical Benefits Package emphasizes preventive and primary care, offering a full range of outpatient and inpatient services.
+Many veterans are eligible for health care from the VA.
+Like other health care plans, the Medical Benefits Package emphasizes preventive and primary care, offering a full range of outpatient and inpatient services.
 The following is a summary of the Veteran's Medical Benefits Package:

 Veteran's Medical Benefits Package Eligibility

-The Medical Benefits Package will generally be provided to all enrolled veterans regardless of your priority group.
+The Medical Benefits Package is generally provided to all enrolled veterans regardless of your priority group.

 - Outpatient medical, surgical, and mental health care, including care for substance abuse.